TheApeMachine/wrkspc/README.md

 			a daemon will be started when needed.
 	- [ ] Commands are proxied through binary to run in containers.
 	- [ ] Commands are automatically aliased on subsequent runs.
-- [x] Dynamically Building Development Environment:
+- [ ] Dynamically Building Development Environment:
       All commands on the terminal are proxied through `wrkspc`, whether they exist or not on the local machine.
 A containerized version of that command (if you first create that image of course) is pulled from a registry and executed that way.
-[x] stck:
+- [ ] stck:
       Stack is a connection with the Docker and Kubernetes APIs through which we can build and run Dockerfiles, and deploy yaml based manifest files respectively. manifest files.
 The local path `~/.wrkspc/stck` is created automatically and the default config of the cluster distribution is written in there.
 Anything added or removed from that path will be reflected in the cluster.
 - [ ] bcknd:
       Backend is a fully featured ETL pipeline that is highly opinionated.
 It uses an approach based on a data lake, schemaless data, no databases, a mono type request path, streams, dynamic projections, and a single endpoint.
 It should cover a lot of use-cases.
   - [x] Setup Ingress and Egress.
 	- [x] Accept Datagram format in.
 	- [x] Push Datagram format out.
 	- [x] Send `topic key` on Egress triggering request.
+	- [ ] Add immutable Radix Tree in-memory lookup index.
+	- [ ] Add automated breakdown of data structures, mutators, and synthesizers.

 ## How it Works